mist64/cbmbus_doc/2 Bus Arbitration.md

 ## Secondary Address

-The designer of IEEE-488 felt that a device should have multiple functions or contexts, or that multiple _actual_ devices could be sitting behind a single primary address.
+The designers of IEEE-488 felt that a device should have multiple functions or contexts, or that multiple _actual_ devices could be sitting behind a single primary address.
 Each of these **channels** can be addressed using a **secondary address** from 0 to 31.

 A command specifying the secondary address can _optionally_ be sent after a `TALK` or `UNTALK` command.